mwvgroup/Pitt-Google-Broker/README.md

 ## Running a Kafka Stream

-The `mock_stream` module also provides a simulated stream of ZTF alerts.
+The `mock_stream` module provides a simulated stream of ZTF alerts.
 Just like the real ZTF stream, alerts are streamed using a [Kafka server](https://kafka.apache.org/intro).
 LSST will eventually use the same type of server system.
 To initialize a local server for testing, run:

 ```bash
 > docker-compose up